 do your work on different computers (perhaps you have a working

-copy of /calc/trunk
+copy of /calc/trunk on two different

 machines), you'll need to manually copy your changes back and